microsoft/sqlworkshops/k8stobdc/README.md

 In this workshop you'll learn:
 <br>

-- How Containers and Kubernetes work and where you can use them
+- How Containers and Kubernetes work and when and where you can use them
 - Hardware considerations for setting up a production Kubernetes Cluster on -remises
 - Considerations for Virtual and Cloud-based environments for production Kubernetes Cluster